 The dialogue saw participation from who’s who in the corporate and academia.

-Pankaj Agarwal, Founder and Chief Executive Officer (CEO) ofTagHiveand Ashutosh Pandit, CEO at Stem Learning shared their practical experiences and gave suggestions.
-TagHive and Stem Learning are smart learning solution providers working on various education initiatives in India.
+Ashutosh Pandit, CEO at Stem Learning shared their practical experiences and gave suggestions.
+Stem Learning is smart learning solution providers working on various education initiatives in India.

 Atul Sud, Director (Legal and Regulatory Affairs) at Perfetti Van Melle and gave his expert views on particular theme and issues.

 Stem Learning’s Pandit too highlighted the importance of innovative pedagogy in the school curriculum.
 The company designs plug-and-play models on Science, Technology, Engineering, and Mathematics to enhance understanding and minimise rote learning, he said.